RedisLabs/redislabs-docs/content/rc/databases/flush-data.md

 1. Start RedisInsight and connect to your database.

-2. From the RedisInsight menu, select **CLI** and wait for the client to connect to your database.
+2. From the RedisInsight menu, select **Workbench** and wait for the client to connect to your database.

-3. In the command area, enter `flushall` and then press _Enter_.
+3. In the command area, enter `flushall` and then select the green **run** arrow.

     {{<image filename="images/rc/redisinsight-cli-flushall-example.png" alt="You can use RedisInsight to issue commands to a database." >}}{{< /image >}}